phorton1/Arduino-theClock3/docs/notes.md

 This can be turned off in the UI.

-It might be necessary ... what about when it boots as an AP with no wifi?
-That should work ok, but hullo, if you connect to a wifi, or disconnect, while the clock is running, I'll bet that can really screw things up ... fortunately the ESP32 keeps the RTC while disconnecting, but I suspect if you went from Jan 1, 1970, to today's date, and just fed that to the algorithm, something bad would happen.
+It might be necessary ... what about when it boots as an AP with no WiFi?
+That should work ok, but hullo, if you connect to a WiFi, or disconnect, while the clock is running, I'll bet that can really screw things up ... fortunately the ESP32 keeps the RTC while disconnecting, but I suspect if you went from Jan 1, 1970, to today's date, and just fed that to the algorithm, something bad would happen.
 Simple solution ... just "restart"